Taveta Golden Weaver

 (Malacochersus tornieri)

-Seneca Park Zoo is home to three African pancake tortoises, one male and two female.
+Seneca Park Zoo is home to three Pancake tortoises, one male and two female.
 A male and a female reside inside the Animals of the Savanna building, while the second female serves as a program animal.

 Animal Facts